Controls on chemicals in food

 Food colours and attention deficit hyperactivity disorder (ADHD)

-Following research that suggested a link between certain food colours and hyperactivity, UK ministers and the Food Standards Agency recommended that UK food manufacturers should work towards finding alternatives to these six colour additives.
-These additives remain permitted under EU law.
+Research has suggested a link between food colours and hyperactivity.
+UK food manufacturers should work towards finding alternatives to these six colour additives.
+These additives remain permitted under law.

 You should check whether your suppliers still use these colours, including those supplying you from abroad.
 The six food colours are: